 Providing Quality Health Education for Rural Missourians

-We educate and prepare generalists to have the knowledge, skills and professional behaviors necessary to work in both traditional and emerging areas of practice.
+4oWe educate and prepare generalists to have the knowledge, skills and professional behaviors necessary to work in both traditional and emerging areas of practice.

 Programs currently offered by MHPC are OTA and MLT.

-Find A Campus
+Find a Campus

-Number of Jobs In The United States:
+Number of Jobs in the United States

 $64,250 per year